 U.S. Department of Energy - Energy Efficiency and Renewable Energy

-The Wind Program works with electric grid operators, utilities, regulators, and others to create new strategies for incorporating increasing amounts of wind energy into the power system while maintaining reliable operation of the grid.
+The Wind Program works with electric grid operators, utilities, regulators, and industry to create new strategies for incorporating increasing amounts of wind energy into the power system while maintaining economic and reliable operation of the grid.

-Increasingly, utilities are considering using wind power to provide a portion of their electric power generation.
-However, many utilities also express concerns about wind power's possible impacts on electric power system operations, because it adds variability and uncertainty beyond what is present due to variations in electricity demand (also called load).
-These concerns, if not adequately addressed, could limit the development potential of wind power in the U.S.
+Utilities have been increasingly deploying wind power to provide larger portions of electricity generation.
+However, many utilities also express concerns about wind power's possible impacts on electric power system operations, because wind's variability adds uncertainty beyond what is present due to variations in electricity demand (also called load).
+These concerns, if not adequately addressed, could limit the development potential of wind power in the United States.

 Research Project Highlights

 Program researchers work with industry partners on projects aimed at better understanding integration issues and building confidence in the reliability of wind generation.
 This includes conducting wind integration studies; developing models needed for transmission system planners; understanding how wind energy can impact electricity markets; and assessing a variety of other technical impacts of integrating wind into the grid.

 The program works to improve the current state of the art in wind forecasting—one of the most beneficial strategies for mitigating wind variability and uncertainty—by providing data for forecast verification, improving forecast accuracy, and evaluating the best methods for presenting forecast data to system operators.
 The program also works to provide accurate measurements and representations of the wind resource at modern wind turbine hub heights.